28 Years Later: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 56 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while 52% of those surveyed PostTrak said they would definitely recommend it.

 Robbie Collin of The Daily Telegraph gave the film 5/5 stars, describing the film as a mix of A Canterbury Tale and Cannibal Holocaust.
 Ed Potton of The Times also gave it 5/5 stars, calling the film "astonishing".
 He acknowledged that its "sense of hallucinogenic sweatiness" would not appeal to everyone, but praised Boyle and Garland for taking risks.
 The Independents Clarisse Loughrey described 28 Years Later as "a post-Brexit, COVID-19-conscious take on this world", identifying themes of nationalism and isolationism within the film.
 She gave it 3/5 stars.

 Rolling Stones David Fear questioned whether the film was satisfactory as a whole, but praised the film for "making the most" out of its timely themes.
 Adam Graham of The Detroit News gave it a D grade, calling it "an uneven mix of horror movie gnarliness and human melancholia that never finds even ground or a consistent tone, and may make viewers reel from genre whiplash."

-Kyle Smith of The Wall Street Journal gave 28 Years Later a negative review, describing it as a "stinker [that] carries the fragrance of a zombie underarm."
-Likewise, JoySauce's Julienne Loreto called the film a disappointment, criticizing its zombies for being "glorified cavemen".
+Kyle Smith of The Wall Street Journal gave 28 Years Later a negative review, describing it as "short on wit and narrative coherence."

-Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.
+Robert Daniels, writing for RogerEbert.com, gave the film three-and-a-half out of four stars, stating that "Ever since IP-driven cinema took over, we've long missed the pleasure of being surprised....
+[W]hatever you think the third edition in this trilogy could be, Boyle and Garland gleefully subvert it.
+Instead, '28 Years Later,' an at times tonally daring and whimsically transportive coming-of-age zombie film, does the exact opposite of what you expect....
+'28 Years Later' is a deeply earnest film, a picture whose sincerity is initially off putting until it’s endearing."
+Critic Scout Tafoya, Daniels's colleague in RogerEbert.com, named 28 Years Later as the third best film of 2025, behind Two Pianos (tied with Filmlovers!) and The Ice Tower.